Accessible Montjuic Cable Car Barcelona

 For:

-Those views of Barcelona FROM the cable car as you fly high above Barcelona just can’t be beat.
-And the birdseye view of Barcelona from the Mirador de l’Alcalde is great too.
+Those views of Barcelona from the cable car, as you fly high above Barcelona, just can’t be beat.
+And the birdseye view of Barcelona from the Mirador de l’Alcalde is sensational too.

 Against:

-Is it worth a trip on the accessible Montjuïc Cable Car then?
+Is it worth a trip on the accessible Montjuïc Cable Car for wheelchair-users then?

 Boarding the Montjuïc Cable Car (Telefèric de Montjuïc):